Media

 Published by Real Clear Defense

-Peter Huessy is Director of Strategic Deterrent Studies at the Mitchell Institute for Aerospace Studies and President of his own defense consulting firm, GeoStrategic Analysis.
-His 40 years’ experience has also included serving at the National Defense University Foundation, the AFPC and the Air Force Association.
-He specializes in developing and implementing public policy campaigns to secure support for important national security objectives.
+Peter Huessy is President of his own defense consulting firm, GeoStrategic Analysis.
+His 40 years of experience has also included serving at the National Defense University Foundation, the AFPC, the Mitchell Institute of Aerospace Studies, and the Air Force Association.
+He specializes in developing and implementing public policy campaigns to secure support for important national security objectives, including US nuclear modernization programs.

 Download PDF